avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 Outstatic uses Github Oauth for authentication.
 Before we start you'll need to create a Github OAuth app:

 - First go to the "Register a new OAuth application" page on Github by [clicking here](https://github.com/settings/applications/new).
-It may be useful to open it in a new tab so you can refer back to this page.

 - Give your application a name, "Outstatic Blog" for example.